aosabook/500lines/dagoba/chapter.md

 [footnote1]
   Notice that we're modeling edges as a pair of vertices.
 Also notice that those pairs are ordered, because we're using arrays.
-That means we're modeling a *directed graph*, where every edge has a starting vertex and an ending vertex. [lines have arrows.]
-Doing it this way adds some complexity to our model because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point in to vertex 3?" or "which vertex has the most outgoing edges?". [footnote2]
+That means we're modeling a *directed graph*, where every edge has a starting vertex and an ending vertex.
+Our "dots and lines" visual model becomes a "dots and arrows" model instead.
+  Doing it this way adds a little complexity to our model, because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point in to vertex 3?" or "which vertex has the most outgoing edges?". [footnote2]

 [footnote2]
-  If needed we can model an undirected graph by doubling up our edges, but it can be cumbersome to simulate a directed graph from an undirected one.
-So the directed graph model is more versatile in this context.
-[TODO maybe explain this better]
+  If we need to model an undirected graph, we can simply double each edge in our directed graph [footnote3].
+For small graphs this works relatively well, and we can use a simple helper function to transform the edge list:
 ```
 function undirectMe (edges)
   { return edges.reduce( function(acc, edge)
     { return acc.concat([[ edge[1], edge[0] ]]) }, edges.slice() )}
 ```

+[footnote3]
+  It can be cumbersome to go the other direction, and simulate a directed graph from an undirected one.
+Can you think of a way to do it?

 ## Build a better graph